-Major Depressive Disorder in Dubai
+Major Depressive Disorder.
+Diagnosis and Treatment in Dubai

 Major Depressive Disorder (MDD).
 The picture shows a part of an old fashion typewrite.
 The word depression is typed on the brown paper